sugappa55/Todo-App/README.md

 # To run the project on local

+- git clone <repo link>
+- npm install

 ## Run the following commands in different terminals
 - npm run start
-- npm run serve-api
+- npm run serve-api (If you are not able to run this command install **json-server** to your project)

 ### Todos List
 ![image](https://user-images.githubusercontent.com/110449739/210621251-1001f8f8-7586-4732-bab5-78285122eacd.png)